dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 the step forms (1+ n), next, and (+ cur next) are all evaluated using the old values of n, cur, and next.
 Only after all the step forms have been evaluated are the variables given their new values.
 (Mathematically inclined readers may notice that this is a particularly efficient way of computing the eleventh Fibonacci number.)

-This example also illustrates another characteristic of DO--because you can step multiple variables, you often don't need a body at all.
+This example also illustrates another characteristic of DO -- because you can step multiple variables, you often don't need a body at all.
 Other times, you may leave out the result form, particularly if you're just using the loop as a control construct.
 This flexibility, however, is the reason that DO expressions can be a bit cryptic.
 Where exactly do all the parentheses go?
 The best way to understand a DO expression is to keep in mind the basic template.

 ```c
 (do (variable-definition*) (end-test-form result-form*) statement*)
 ```

 The six parentheses in that template are the only ones required by the DO itself.
 You need one pair to enclose the variable declarations, one pair to enclose the end test and result forms, and one pair to enclose the whole expression.
-Other forms within the DO may require their own parentheses--variable definitions are usually lists, for instance.
+Other forms within the DO may require their own parentheses -- variable definitions are usually lists, for instance.
 And the test form is often a function call.
 But the skeleton of a DO loop will always be the same.
 Here are some example DO loops with the skeleton in bold:

 ```c
 (do ((i 0 (1+ i))) ((>= i 4)) (print i))